The Elimination Diet Vs. The Whole30 Diet — What’s the Difference?

 “For medically supervised elimination diets, such as the low FODMAP diet or the IFM elimination diet, more research has emerged in recent years regarding their effectiveness, so more practitioners are adding them to their GI treatment toolkit,” she says.
 “I would like to emphasize that medically-supervised elimination diets are only used after proper diagnostic testing has occurred.”

 Whole30 is a 30-day regimen that many follow as a “nutritional reset” rather than an elimination diet.
-For the full month, dieters are expected to cut out grains, legumes, dairy, alcohol, refined sugars, and processed foods.
+For the full month, dieters are expected to cut out grains, legumes, dairy, alcohol, refined sugars and processed foods.
 Doing this allows them to identify any foods that might be triggering allergies or unpleasant symptoms such as acne, bloat, stomach pain, or indigestion.

 “I have never recommended the Whole30, but I have suggested eliminating many of those same food groups due to patient symptoms and patterns within their food journal,” Lynn Quick explains.

+This is because there are more personalized elimination diets out there, that she finds to be more helpful than Whole30.
 There is a well-researched elimination diet called the ‘low FODMAP’ diet that is used to alleviate symptoms of Irritable Bowel Syndrome (IBS) and help identify triggering foods.
 This requires eliminating primarily fruit and vegetables high in fermentable sugars and adding them back into the diet in small amounts, if possible.
 There is also an elimination diet through the Institute for Functional Medicine (IFM) that aims to accomplish the same goal as the Whole30.

 Lynn Quick

+Dietitians tend to prescribe more personalized elimination diet plans than Whole30.
 Although it’s the most “popular,” Whole30 is just one type of elimination diet.
 In a guide to identify food sensitivities, Ohio State University lists off a wide range of alternative elimination diets, including:

-- The autoimmune protocol diet
+- Autoimmune protocol diet

 - The low-FODMAP diet